-The Fellowship is two years in duration, starting in January 2021.
-Fellows participate full-time for two years.
-The Fellowship may be terminated if: the Fellow can no longer participate full-time; the startup is acquired without the Fellow continuing in a leadership role; the activity of the Fellow or company diverges from the program objectives, or the Fellow decides to terminate.
-Funding ceases when the Fellowship is terminated.
+Fellowships are up to two years, provided that sufficient technology and business milestones are met.
+The fellowship may be terminated if: the fellow can no longer participate full-time; the startup is acquired without the fellow continuing in a leadership role; the activity of the fellow or company diverges from the program objectives, or the fellow decides to terminate.
+Funding ceases when the fellowship is terminated.

 Life Sciences Fellows will have access to up to 100 hours per year of consulting and mentorship from an Expert Advisors group.
 These advisors have extensive business experience and connections within the life sciences sector, with expertise in regulatory, finance, marketing, governance, business strategy, communications, and more.